monsoonmaelstrom/book2/book2.md

 “You want to do this because you don’t want her to have power over you.
 Her connection to me gives her power over you *because* you love me.
 But long term, you and I both know you would sooner we both die than let her use me to control you, because your love for me probably wouldn’t survive that.”

 I think he’s wrong about that last statement, and that’s what really scares me.
-That’s why I really don’t want her to have that kind power over me.
+That’s why I don’t want her to have that kind power over me.
 I would die for Liam, but I would also kill for him.
 Maybe for Alex and Davy too.
 I would raze entire cities to nothing more than smoldering ash.
 That’s why she can’t have that kind of power over me.

 My mother and I have been locked in a quiet stalemate since Leisch.
-She can’t kill Liam because I’ll kill her if she does, but there’s only so far I can stretch that, because she knows I won’t just stand there and watch Liam die, so if she wants to call my bluff, *really* call it… Well.
+She can’t kill Liam because I’ll kill her if she does, but there’s only so far I can stretch that, because she knows I won’t stand there and watch Liam die, so if she wants to call my bluff, *really* call it… Well.
 Knowing her, that’s why she wanted me and Davy in Dairuvar.

-But I don’t tell him any of that, I only say, “Perhaps you underestimate my love for you.”
+But I don’t tell him any of that, I merely say, “Perhaps you underestimate my love for you.”

 “Perhaps,” he says shrugging, “either way, I want this, but you want it more.”